Annuity Riders

 In an attempt to receive guaranteed income for life, investors often forget about inflation, which can erode your purchasing power over time.
 When buying an annuity, five percent of the contract value may seem sufficient to cover your expenses, but that percentage may not account for inflation.

 A common restriction associated with living benefit riders is a waiting period before you can receive a cash flow, which creates liquidity risk.
 Waiting periods can be detrimental if unexpected costs arise, such as hospital bills or urgent home repairs.
 In these cases, you may incur surrender fees in order to access your money, further adding to your total costs.
-Moreover, taking withdrawals before allowed by an income rider can also reduce your future guaranteed income.
+Moreover, taking withdrawals before the income rider allows can also reduce your future guaranteed income.

 One of the most detrimental risks associated with riders is the additional fees on top of existing annuity fees.
-This effect is exacerbated for those annuities that are positioned to only provide meager CD-like returns.
-Adding a 1.5% fee to a product that might optimally produce a 2% to 4% annual return can have a demonstrably negative impact over time.
+This effect is exacerbated for those annuities that are structured to provide CD-like returns.
+Adding a 1.25% fee to a product that might optimally produce a 2% to 4% annual return can have a demonstrably negative impact over time.

-Excessive fees affect you in the short-term with out-of-pocket costs and in the long-term, because every dollar spent on fees is money that’s not earning a return.
+Excessive fees affect you in the short term with out-of-pocket costs and in the long term, because every dollar spent on fees is money that’s not earning a return.
 These fees reduce the effect of compound interest and can further inhibit your ability to meet your long-term goals.
-For example, consider the fees of an average variable annuity with one common rider:
+For example, consider the fees of an average variable annuity with a common rider:

-• Annual annuity fees generally are 1.21% on average.1
+• Annual M&E and administrative fees generally are 1.21% on average.1

-• Many variable annuities invest in mutual funds, which will also charge an annual fee averaging 0.98%.2
+• Many variable annuities invest in subaccounts which are similar to mutual funds, which will also charge an annual fee averaging 0.98%.2

 • Income rider fees typically range between 0.35% and 1.60% annually.3